|Salad of Warm Baby Leeks with Blue Cheese and Chilli Croutons. If you're on a|

 For this salad, baby leeks are simmered whole in water, with a little olive oil and some herbs and garlic.
 By the time the water has evaporated, the leeks are as tender as a mother's love.
 They are then left to colour and caramelise slightly in the remaining oil, and served warm with crumbled blue cheese and croutons.
+If you're on a low-carb regime, leave out the croutons!

 I came up with this salad last week when I pounced on a big punnet of very beautiful baby leeks.
 Some I used to add a bit of pep to this dish of smoked tuna, and the rest went into this salad.
 These are best warm, but you can serve them piping hot (in which case add a little butter to the pan just as you finish frying them).